Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 # Configure FM (Fabric Manager) On `Baremetal`

 This document describes the procedure for customizing and deploying the base FMN OS image along with provisioning storage `LUNs`, and configuring the necessary networking to support Fabric Manager on `baremetal` following the CSM upgrade.

 ## Requirements

 * Hardware requirements - 2 bare-metal nodes with dedicated boot and data disks
 * Software requirements - OS (SLES SP7), CSM services like CANU, HSM, SLS, BSS, CSI, CFS, Ansible playbooks for FMN

-## Note:
+## Notes

 * Fabric Manager Nodes (`FMNs`) can be added only after the CSM upgrade has been completed.
 * By default, Fabric Manager would be running on Kubernetes as a Kubernetes pod
 * After Fabric Manager is migrated from a Kubernetes pod to bare-metal infrastructure, it cannot be reverted.

 ## Post upgrade of CSM from 1.7.0 to 1.7.1

 Post CSM Upgrade from 1.7.0 to CSM 1.7.1, if an administrator wishes to enable Fabric Manager on baremetal, they must follow below procedure.